Late-afternoon shot through a glass conference-room wall of a small benefits-committee meeting around an oval table, warm slanting daylight.

 • Keep family members aligned and informed

 This is the work that spills into the workday.
+Most current benefits do not take it off the employee's plate.

-Averyn gives each qualifying employee a dedicated Care Continuity Partner — a real person, not an app — who takes on the non-clinical administrative work that's consuming their time.
+Averyn gives each qualifying employee a dedicated Care Continuity Partner — a real person, not an app — who takes on the non-clinical follow-through that's consuming their time.
 Think of it as an executive assistant for the family's care logistics: records, scheduling, referrals, provider coordination, and written updates — handled, so the employee stops being the only one holding it together.

 Organize records